DTS-STN/react-router-template/README.md

-# Canada Disability Benefit
+# React Router Template

-The Canada Disability Benefit is a new federal income support program launching in July 2025, designed to provide financial assistance to working-age Canadians with disabilities who have low incomes.
+The template is for a new remix/react app